progress-watch/progresswatch/README.md

 Render and DigitalOcean read a spec from this repository — `render.yaml` and `.do/deploy.template.yaml` — so each button creates the app, the worker, a Redis and a Postgres in one pass, with nothing to fork and nothing to keep in step.
 Railway is the exception: its button resolves a template held in Railway rather than a file here.

 They are the convenient option rather than the cheap one: four billable components on a managed platform is several times the same thing as `docker compose up` on the smallest VPS anyone sells.
-[Self-hosting](https://progress.watch/docs/self-hosting) has the numbers, and why Heroku is not up there.

 #### Docker Compose